Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 Because these Spirit Tales can stack with your Bardic Inspiration, you have a lot of options available to you when it comes to their usage.
 Just be mindful of how many Bardic Inspiration uses you have!

-The only Spirit Tale that you aren’t likely to get any real value out of is the Tale of the Clever Animal.
-It’s effectively the same as your normal Bardic Inspiration, but with restrictions that make it nowhere near as versatile/useful.
+The only Spirit Tale that you aren’t likely to get any major value out of is the Tale of the Clever Animal.
+It’s effectively the same as your normal Bardic Inspiration, but with restrictions that make it slightly less versatile/useful in most cases.

 Speaking of which, this guide to using your Bardic Inspiration can make all the difference between your party’s adventuring career and telling Spirit Tales of their own from beyond the grave!